 The Institute focuses on Old Catholic theological methodology, patristic theology and traditional Old Catholic approaches to dogmatic theology, historical theology, moral theology, sacramentalogy and ecclesiology.
 The esteemed Faculty and Fellows of the Collegium Augustinianum Graduate School of Philosophy and Theology serve as the Institute Faculty along with distinguished Guest Lecturers and Visiting Scholars from the University of Pennsylvania, Princeton University and Villanova University.

-The total cost of the summer course is $1,100.00, which includes a Continental breakfast and lunch every day.
-Limited Housing is also available St. Willibrord Hall at $60.00 per day, for those registered by March 30, 2017.
-The 2018 Summer Registration is now open for OCC Members, who receive a discounted tuition rate!
-A minimum of 50% of the course tuition is due at the time of registration and the remaining 50% is due July 1, 2018.
+The total cost of the summer course is $1,050.00, which includes a Continental breakfast and lunch every day.
+Limited Housing is also available St. Willibrord Hall at $60.00 per day.
+The 2020 Summer Pre-Registration is now open for OCC Members, who receive a discounted tuition rate!
+A minimum of 50% of the course tuition is due at the time of registration and the remaining 50% is due May 7, 2020.
 Housing fees must be paid at the time of registration for reservation.

 The four-day long summer course will include lectures, workshops and symposia in addition to plenty of occasions for socializing and prayer.
 The cost of the course also includes excursions to Lancaster County.
 Participants who complete the course will receive a Graduate Diploma in Old Catholic Theology from the Collegium Augustinianum Graduate School of Philosophy and Theology.

 Clergy graduates are eligible to be Licensed for Old Catholic Ministry by the Old Catholic Confederation after the successful completion of six courses in Old Catholic theology, Sacramental theology, Moral theology, Spiritual theology, Liturgical Praxis and Spiritual Direction.